rockdaboot/wget2/docs/wget2_manual.md

 * --no-cache

   Disable server-side cache.
-In this case, Wget will send the remote server an appropriate directive (Pragma: no- cache) to get the file from the remote service, rather than returning the cached version.
+In this case, Wget2 will send the remote server an appropriate directive (Pragma: no- cache) to get the file from the remote service, rather than returning the cached version.
 This is especially useful for retrieving and flushing out-of-date documents on proxy servers.